Arkaba Station & Walk

-- More details Rates include all meals, select drinks, and daily scheduled activities from guided walks to four-wheel-drive wildlife safaris and mountain biking; a two-night minimum stay applies.
-The Arkaba Walk includes all meals, select drinks, snacks and swag beds.
+- More details Homstead rates include all meals, select drinks and daily scheduled activities from guided walks to 4WD wildlife safaris and mountain biking; a two-night minimum stay applies.
+The Arkaba Walk includes guides, all meals, select drinks, snacks and swags.

-- Facilities Library with books, magazines and board games, boutique, mountain bikes with helmets, gardens.
+- Facilities Dining room, terrace, library with books, magazines and board games, boutique, pool, mountain bikes with helmets, gardens.
 In rooms: pillow menu, Australian bird book and binoculars, sheepskin hot-water bottles, eco-friendly Serendipity toiletries, hairdryer on request.
 On walk: head-torches, thermos flasks, swag beds, bush showers and eco-loo, support vehicle for transporting luggage between camps.
 You're unlikely to get mobile phone reception out here, but there's a landline and computer at the Homestead for guests' use in emergencies, and guides on the walk carry radios.

 - Poolside Cool off in Arkaba's outdoor pool, a compact, linear number with serene views out to Arkaba Creek, hills and bush.
 Pool towels and dressing gowns are available, and there are a few loungers beckoning on the deck for sunset cocktails.
 As it's unheated, it may get nippy in winter.

-- Check-out 11am; check-in, from 2pm.
+- Check–out 11am; check-in, from 2pm.
 To guarantee an earlier check-in, you'll need to prebook the room for the day before.
 Walks depart Thursdays from the Homestead after a briefing at 10am, and also on Saturdays in September and October.

-- Also Pets are not allowed.
-Smoking is not permitted in the Homestead, Coach House or on the terrace, but is accectable by the firepit in the garden.
+- Also Smoking is not permitted in the Homestead, Coach House or on the terrace, but is accectable by the firepit in the garden.
 Guests should beware of the risk of fire from any butts dropped, especially during the dry season.